Local elections in Ireland

 If you have a visual impairment, a Ballot Paper Template will be available at every polling station and you can use it to cast your vote.

 You do not have to be an Irish citizen to vote in a local election.
-However, you must be ordinarily resident in the State on 1 September, to register on the Register of Electors for the following year.
+However, you must be ordinarily resident in the State to register on the Register of Electors.

 To vote in a local election, you must: